Turmeric may be introduced into meals as soon as baby is ready to start solids, which is generally around 6 months of age.

 Turmeric is rich in plant chemicals, including curcumin, a naturally-occurring phytochemical believed to alleviate inflammation, provide antioxidants, regulate blood sugar, improve cell functionality, support digestive and brain health, and more.
 Curcumin is better absorbed with black pepper’s help, so try pairing the two spices together for rich flavor and added health benefits.
 Cooking turmeric with a fat like butter or oil also makes its health benefits more bioavailable.

-When purchasing ground turmeric, look for brands that conduct heavy metal testing, as spices like turmeric are sometimes contaminated with lead and other heavy metals.
+When purchasing ground turmeric, consider looking for brands that conduct heavy metal testing, as spices like turmeric are sometimes contaminated with lead and other heavy metals.
 You can usually find this information on the product packaging or on the brand’s website.

 ★ Tip: When shopping for fresh turmeric, look for roots with firm texture and taut skin with no wrinkles.
 Fresh turmeric keeps at room temperature for 5 days, in the fridge for up to 3 weeks, or in the freezer for 6 months.
 Dehydrated turmeric slices can be stored at room temperature in the pantry for a few months.